FAIRplus/the-fair-cookbook/content/recipes/reusability/plant_pheno_data_publication.md

 * Project Information
 * Time Period Covered (start and end date)
 * Geospatial Metadata > Geographic Coverage

-### Optional: Use the dataverse's MIAPPE metadata
-Some dataverse instances (TODO: which ones) have a MIAPPE metadata section that allows the use of dataverse web pages to store Biological material, Observation Variable and Study metadata.

 ### Step 4: Publish the dataset